Polyfolds: A First and Second Look: Road maps for regularization approaches

-\item {\bf Sard-Smale Theorem (automatic):} Given a family of perturbations $\cP$ as described, the Sard-Smale theorem guarantees a comeagre\footnote{A subset of a topological space is said to be comeagre if it is the countable intersection of sets with dense interior.
+The signed count of the $0$-dimensional component of $\CM\,\!'$ then defines the Morse differential $\partial$, and the boundary structure of the $1$-dimensional component establishes $\partial\circ\partial = 0$.
+An additional step is then needed to prove independence of the induced Morse homology from both the choice of regularization $\CM\,\!'$ and the choice of $(f,g)$.
+For other moduli problems, we write $\cM' \tilde\times\cM'$ for analogous fiber products, even if we expect the regularized moduli space to have no boundary (which is the case in Gromov-Witten).
+The basic order of constructions in geometric approaches is: {\bf 1) transversality, 2) quotient, 3) gluing}; where reduction to finite dimensions occurs after transversality is achieved.
+Such constructions can be roughly broken down into the following eight steps -- with adjustments in the case of ``codimension 2 gluing'' discussed later. \begin{enumlist} \item {\bf Fredholm setup:} Set up the PDE (e.g.\ gradient flow equation $\frac\rd\dt \g - \nabla f = 0$) as smooth section $\s:\cB\to\cE$ of a Banach space bundle $\cE \to \cB$ over a Banach manifold $\cB$ of maps (e.g.\ $\g:\R\to X$ with suitable convergence to critical points).
+This section should be Fredholm in the sense that the linearizations $\rD_b \s : \rT_b\cB \to \cE_b$ at zeros $b\in \s^{-1}(0)$ are Fredholm operators.
+Moreover, the section $\s$ will be equivariant under the action of the automorphism group ${\rm Aut}$ on $\cE\to\cB$, so that the uncompactified moduli space is given as quotient of the zero set $\cM= \s^{-1}(0)/{\rm Aut}$. \item {\bf Geometric perturbations:} Find a family of smooth sections $(p:\cB\to\cE)_{p\in\cP}$ parametrized by a Banach manifold $\cP$, with the following properties. \begin{enumerate} \item[(P1)] For each $p\in\cP$ the perturbed solution space $(\sigma+p)^{-1}(0)$ is invariant under the action of $\Aut$.
+(Usually this is achieved by using $\Aut$-equivariant sections $p$.) \item[(P2)] For each $p\in\cP$ the perturbed solution space $(\sigma+p)^{-1}(0)$ has the same compactification properties as the unperturbed space $\sigma^{-1}(0)$. \item[(P3)] The ``universal moduli space'' $\widehat\cM := \bigl\{ (b,p) \in \cB\times\cP \,\big|\, s(b) + p(b) = 0 \bigr\}$ is cut out transversely and has the structure of a Banach manifold.
+That is, for each $(b,p)\in\widehat\cM$ we have a surjective linearized operator $\rT_b\cB \times \rT_p\cP \to \cE_b$, given by $( \xi , \eta ) \mapsto \rD_b (s+p) (\xi) + \eta(b)$. \end{enumerate} (For Morse theory, the perturbations could be $p(\g)=\nabla f(\g) - \nabla' f(\g)$, where $\nabla'$ is the gradient with respect to another metric $g'$ on $X$.) \item {\bf Sard-Smale Theorem (automatic):} Given a family of perturbations $\cP$ as described, the Sard-Smale theorem guarantees a comeagre\footnote { A subset of a topological space is said to be comeagre if it is the countable intersection of sets with dense interior.
 In a Baire space (such as any complete metric space), this implies density.
 Alternatively, the complement of a comeagre set is meagre, i.e.\ the countable union of sets that are nowhere dense.
-Note however, that the commonly used term ``second category'' only refers to sets that are not meagre, hence may fail to be dense.} set $\cP^{\rm reg}\subset\cP$ of regular values of the canonical projection $\pr: \widehat{\mathcal{M}}\to \mathcal{P}$.
-Moreover, a little functional analysis (e.g.\ \cite[Lemma A.3.6]{MDSa}) shows that for $p\in\cP^{\rm reg}$ the perturbed section $\s_p:=\s+p$ is transverse to the zero section, yet still ${\rm Aut}$-equivariant.
-Hence, by the implicit function theorem, $\s_p^{-1}(0)\subset\cB$ is a smooth submanifold of finite dimension given by the Fredholm index, on which $\Aut$ acts.
+Note however, that the commonly used term ``second category'' only refers to sets that are not meagre, hence may fail to be dense. } set $\cP^{\rm reg}\subset\cP$ of regular values of the canonical projection $\pr: \widehat{\mathcal{M}}\to \mathcal{P}$.
+Moreover, a little functional analysis (see \cite[Lemma A.3.6]{MDSa}) shows that for $p\in\cP^{\rm reg}$ the perturbed section $\s_p:=\s+p$ is transverse to the zero section, yet it is still ${\rm Aut}$-equivariant.
+Hence, by the implicit function theorem, $\s_p^{-1}(0)\subset\cB$ is a smooth submanifold of finite dimension on which $\Aut$ acts, and the dimension is given by the Fredholm index.
 (For Morse theory, this would pick out the metrics that satisfies the Morse-Smale condition: transversal intersection of stable and unstable manifolds.)

 \item {\bf Quotient:} Check that the action of ${\rm Aut}$ on $\s_p^{-1}(0)$ is smooth, free, and properly discontinuous.
 Then the moduli space $\cM_p := \s_p^{-1}(0) / {\rm Aut}$ is a smooth manifold.